-But muscle fullness is far from just a superficial spectacle.
-When you eat the right nutrients for muscle fullness, you’ll be able to train harder and longer (not to mention your blood flow and pumps will be much better).
-You’ll also be less likely to injure yourself and drastically more likely to get laid…
+But muscle fullness is far from just superficial.
+When you eat the right nutrients for muscle fullness, you’ll be able to train harder and longer, not to mention your blood flow and pumps will be much better.
+You’ll also be less likely to injure yourself.

-Ok, that last bit is a joke, but you get the point.
-Want to know how you should eat for optimum muscle fullness?
+Want to know how you should eat for maximum muscle fullness?
 You’ve come to the right place.

 Maximizing Your Muscle Fullness

-In order to maximize your muscle fullness, you need to ensure you’re optimally storing carbohydrates (glycogen) within skeletal muscle tissue.
+In order to maximize your muscle fullness, you need to ensure you’re optimally storing carbohydrates (glycogen) within your muscle tissue.
 Another key factor is your water intake.
-Finally, you’ll need a healthy intake of essential electrolytes (such as our electrolyte hydration supplement, Hydrasurge), particularly sodium and potassium.
+Finally, you’ll need a healthy intake of electrolytes (such as our electrolyte hydration supplement Hydrasurge), particularly sodium and potassium.
 Of course, you should also be consuming adequate protein and fat, as well.

 Now that you have an understanding of your objectives for maximal muscle fullness, the following sections will guide you through the process.

 Carbohydrates for Muscle Fullness

 Chances are you have heard of “carbohydrate loading,” which is common for athletes to do before a major sporting event.
-After you eat carbs, your body breaks them down into glucose monomers for use as an energy source or stores them as glycogen (in the liver or muscle tissue) for future use.
+After you eat carbs, your body breaks them down for use as an energy source or stores them as glycogen in the liver or muscle tissue for future use.